VanMoof raises $40 million as ebike sales surge

-Electric bikes were already a growing trend in the transport sphere, with Deloitte last year predicting that ebikes would surge in popularity in the following few years.
-But then the COVID-19 crisis came along, accelerating ebike sales exponentially in markets globally.
-In the U.S. specifically, ebike sales jumped 190% in June compared to the corresponding period the previous year, according to data from the NPD Group, and reports now suggest that the global ebike market could be worth $46 billion by 2026 — up from less than $8 billion in 2018.
+Electric bikes were already a growing trend in the transport sphere, with Deloitte predicting in 2019 that ebikes would surge in popularity in the following few years.
+But then the COVID-19 crisis came along, accelerating ebike sales exponentially in markets around the world.
+In the U.S. specifically, ebike sales jumped 190% in June compared to the corresponding period the previous year, according to data from the NPD Group.
+And reports now suggest the global ebike market could be worth $46 billion by 2026 — up from less than $8 billion in 2018.

-And that is why VanMoof has managed to secure another $40 million in funding just four months after raising $13.5 million, as the Dutch ebike firm looks to keep up with demand created by the global pandemic.
-The company said that its revenue has risen 220% during lockdown, and now sits at $100 million, with the U.S. emerging as its third-fastest growth market.
+VanMoof has managed to secure another $40 million in funding just four months after raising $13.5 million, as the Dutch ebike firm looks to keep up with demand created by the global pandemic.
+The company said its revenue has risen 220% during lockdown and now sits at $100 million, with the U.S. emerging as its third-fastest growth market.

 “We sold more bikes in the first four months of 2020 than the previous two years combined,” a VanMoof spokesperson told VentureBeat.